Pola

 Request Audit

 Costs are never just technology.
-They're also a decision about how you appear digitally.
+They are also a decision about how you appear digitally.

-At Pola, we don’t see values as an 'extra' to indulge in when there’s budget left over.
-We see them as a quality factor that structures work very concretely – and ultimately even reduces costs.
+At Pola, we see values not as an “extra” you afford when budget remains.
+We see them as a quality factor that structures work concretely—and ultimately even reduces costs.

-Sustainability often means on the web: fewer data, less ballast, fewer dependencies.
-That sounds small but has consequences.
-When we plan images, fonts, and components deliberately, the site becomes faster, more maintainable, and often cheaper to operate.
-So you're not paying for 'Green Label', but for clarity in the system.
+Sustainability often means in the web: less data, less ballast, fewer dependencies.
+It sounds small but has consequences.
+If we deliberately plan images, fonts, and components, the page becomes faster, more maintainable, and often cheaper to operate.
+So you’re not paying for a “green label,” but for clarity in the system.

 Accessibility is similar.
-It costs attention in implementation: semantic HTML, meaningful contrasts, keyboard operability, clean focus states, alt texts, meaningful heading hierarchy.
-In return, you reach more people – and you make your product more robust.
-Since 2025, the topic has become more relevant for many private offerings due to European regulations (European Accessibility Act); we notice that teams are taking this increasingly seriously before it hurts.
+It demands attention in implementation: semantic HTML, meaningful contrasts, keyboard operability, clean focus states, alt texts, sensible heading hierarchy.
+This reaches more people—and makes your product more robust.
+Since 2025, the topic has become more relevant through European rules (European Accessibility Act); we notice that teams take it increasingly seriously before it hurts.

 Transparency is the third point that changes our calculation.
-If an offer is written so you don’t understand it, that’s not a style problem, but a project risk.
+If an offer is written so you don’t understand it, it’s not a style problem, but a project risk.
 We prefer clear deliverables, clear assumptions, clear boundaries.
-Not to be 'strict' – but so you get planning security.
+Not to be “strict”—but so you gain planning certainty.

-In practice, this means: We prefer to invest time early in a clear mutual understanding (goals, content, operation), rather than discussing change orders later.
-That’s the more peaceful way to build websites.
+In practice, this means: We invest time earlier in a clean mutual understanding (goals, content, operation) instead of discussing extras later.
+It's the calmer way to build websites.

-And perhaps the most important idea: A website is always a cultural place.
-If you work purpose-driven, it should show in language, image, structure, and accessibility.
-That is impact – and that’s exactly why it’s worth setting the budget consciously.
+And perhaps the most important thought: A website is always a cultural place.
+If you work driven by Purpose, it should reflect in language, imagery, structure, and accessibility.
+That's impact—and that's exactly why it's worth setting the budget consciously.

-The hardest part about comparing offers isn’t the math.
+The hardest part of comparing offers is not the math.
 It’s the illusion that two sums mean the same.

-When you lay offers side by side, first look at the scope core: What is specifically delivered?
+When you place offers side by side, first look at the core scope: What is specifically delivered?
 Design system or just page layouts?
-CMS setup with roles and fields or 'you can change something later'?
-SEO basics actually implemented or just mentioned as a word?
+CMS setup with roles and fields or “you can change something later”?
+SEO basics really implemented or just mentioned?

-Then look at the transitions, because that's where most cost traps arise: content migration, redirects, tracking, consent, form submissions, newsletter connection, multilingualism.
-These points are often hidden in footnotes – and reappear later as 'extra effort.'
+Then look at the transitions, where most cost traps arise: content migration, redirects, tracking, consent, form submissions, newsletter integration, multilingualism.
+These points are often hidden in footnotes—and reappear later as “additional effort.”

-We recommend a quick method that you can apply in 10 minutes: "Four Questions Before Signing"
+We recommend a short method you can apply in 10 minutes: “Four Questions Before Signing”

 1) What is explicitly not included?

-2) What assumptions are you making about content (do I provide everything, do you do it, is it mixed)?
+2) What assumptions do you make about content (do I provide everything, do you make it, is it mixed)?

 3) How are changes handled (hourly rate, change requests, buffer)?